christiancioffi/CTF_Write-ups/UIUCTF_2023/WEB/Adminplz/README.md

 ![2](https://github.com/H31s3n-b3rg/CTF_Write-ups/assets/66698256/be43b485-a783-4e69-90d9-553995228101)

-The only thing we can do on this page is logging in and submitting an url to the admin bot.
-If we access to the <code>/admin</code> endpoint, we'll get an error:
+The only thing we can do on this page is login and submit a URL to the admin bot.
+If we access the <code>/admin</code> endpoint, we will get an error:

 ![3](https://github.com/H31s3n-b3rg/CTF_Write-ups/assets/66698256/e5169f48-6c01-4e8a-9ee9-ec89a89ce823)